Summary

 Modern Usage:

-Like being blacklisted from an industry or having your professional license revoked - institutional punishment that affects your whole life.
+Like being blacklisted from an industry or having your professional licenses revoked - institutional punishment that destroys your ability to make a living.

 Convento